tareq1988/_bootstraps/readme.md

 Yes, another WordPress starter theme, based on another starter theme, oh yeah!!!

 ## Why?
 I've built countless times the same thing when creating a theme.
-I don't want to do tis anymore.
+I don't want to do this anymore.

 ## What it offeres
 Nothing special that much: